 So how much will your phone repair cost?
 You can find estimated repair pricing for your particular device on our new Swappa Phone Repair Cost Calculator.
 Our repair calculator does all the hard work for you.
 Simply enter in your model, storage capacity, and what’s broken, and the repair calculator lets you know approximately how much repair will cost at a local repair shop and whether it makes more sense to repair or replace your existing device.

 Let’s get even more context by looking at how much the Apple Store charges for screen repair on some of the most popular models, and how this stacks up to the cost of a gently used replacement iPhone at Swappa.

 As you can see, repair costs at the Apple Store can get pretty expensive if you have a newer device with a large, OLED screen.
 Repair fees drop for older phones — particularly those with traditional LCD screens — however so does the cost of a replacement iPhone at Swappa.
 This is particularly true on older devices like the iPhone SE, iPhone 6, iPhone 6 Plus, iPhone 6S, iPhone 6S Plus, and iPhone 7, where you can actually get a complete replacement phone for less than it costs to fix your existing phone.

-Samsung Galaxy Screen Repair Costs
+Samsung Galaxy Phone Screen Repair Cost

 In general, replacing a cracked Samsung Galaxy screen usually costs around the same as fixing a broken iPhone.
 Depending on which Samsung Galaxy phone you have and where you take it for repair, you are looking at as little as $50 to as much as $279.
 Like Apple, Samsung also offers first-party screen repair.
 However, these repairs are often more expensive than what you would pay at a local repair shop — and they also generally take considerably longer.